SubbaiahMoodera/Big-Data-Analytics-/README.md

 # Big-Data-Analytics-
-MapReduce Programs
+Hadoop - MapReduce Programs

-This Contains MapReduce Programs -> Mapper, Reducer and The Main file in java format Data Set -> Created by me and data obtained from Kaggle.com
+Mapper, Reducer and The Main file in java format
+Data Set -> Created by me and data obtained from Kaggle.com

 Execution Environment -> Cloudera Hadoop